-Close to the Forum there were public thermal baths where both men and women (in different sections), poor and wealthy, free and slaves could access daily hygiene.
-Pompeii had 3 of such complexes in town plus 2 right outside the town, and they all had the following facilities: a changing room (apoditerium), a tepid room (tepidarium), a hot room (calidarium) and a Gym (Palestra).
+Close to the Forum, there were public thermal baths where both men and women (in different sections), poor and wealthy, free and slaves could access daily hygiene.
+Pompeii had 3 of such complexes in town plus 2 right outside the town, and they all had the following facilities: a changing room (apodyterium), a tepid room (tepidarium), a hot room (calidarium) and a Gym (Palestra).

 You will notice several places fronting the road with large vases built in a masonry counter: this is what the Romans called popinae, today’s taverns!
-In fact those earthenware jars where filled up with food and beverages, and very many ancient Pompeians would stop in such places for lunch.
+Those earthenware jars weere filled up with food and beverages, and very many ancient Pompeians would stop in such places for lunch.

-You will certainly recognise some of the bakeries of Pompeii, with their ovens and their grinding machines: incredible but true some round carbonized loafs of bread where found during the excavations.
-This is nowadays on exhibit at the Archaeological Museum of Naples together with more carbonized organics such as almonds, pine cones, figs, dates etc…
+You will certainly recognize some of the bakeries of Pompeii, with their ovens and their grinding machines: incredible but true some round carbonized loaves of bread were found during the excavations.
+This is nowadays on exhibit at the Archaeological Museum of Naples together with more carbonized organics such as almonds, pine cones, figs, dates, etc…

 Your visit would be incomplete without the red light district: the brothel (Lupanare) shows us today an interesting display of roman frescoes featuring several erotic images!

-During your Private Tour of the Amalfi Coast you will cross several charming villages: Sorrento, Positano, Amalfi, Ravello etc… The time you can stop in each of them will depend on your choice and of course on your ship last boarding time.
-On this tour Leisure Italy recommends to choose 2 towns, in order to have some time at leisure to enjoy instead of being rushed all day.
-Please consider that the diving time from the Amalfi coast back to Naples can take nearly 2 hours.
+During your Private Tour of the Amalfi Coast, you will cross several charming villages: Sorrento, Positano, Amalfi, Ravello etc… The time you can stop in each of them will depend on your choice and of course on your ship’s last boarding time.
+On this tour Leisure Italy recommends to choose 2 towns, to have some time at leisure to enjoy instead of being rushed all day.
+Please consider that the driving time from the Amalfi coast back to Naples can take nearly 2 hours.

-After your exploration of the archaeological site, your Private Tour of Pompeii and the Amalfi Coast will take you to the Sorrento Peninsula, with some beautiful landscape on your right hand side.
-Along the way your private driver will give you the chance to stop to take stunning panorama photos .
+After you explore the archaeological site, your Private Tour of Pompeii and the Amalfi Coast will take you to the Sorrento Peninsula, with some beautiful landscape on your right-hand side.
+Along the way, your private driver will give you the chance to stop to take stunning panorama photos .

-Once on the Amalfi Drive you are going to experience the pure Mediterranean beauty: steep cliffs, blue sea, some luxurious villas perched like eagles’ nests atop the surrounding mountains and the incredible narrow winding road stretching along the coast.
-You will be definitely surrounded by a breath-taking scenery.
+Once on the Amalfi Drive, you are going to experience the pure Mediterranean beauty: cliffs, blue sea, some luxurious villas perched like eagles’ nests atop the surrounding mountains and the incredible narrow winding road stretching along the coast.
+You will be surrounded by breath-taking scenery.

 Sorrento is our choice for shopping and lunch opportunities.
 It is famous for its “limoncello” production – an alcoholic lemon liquor which you can taste mostly anywhere in town.
 Not to miss the overview to the Bay of Naples from the Garden of St-Francis.

 Positano is the first village you will cross along the Amalfi Coast.
-Its white washed houses and its fancy art and ceramic galleries has attracted thousands of people from all over the world, turning it in a very touristy destination.
+Its whitewashed houses and its fancy art and ceramic galleries have attracted thousands of people from all over the world, turning it into a very touristy destination.
 If you like you can leave the vehicle and discover the village which is mostly a pedestrian area leading down to the beach.
 On the upper part of Positano there are some friendly taverns, please do not hesitate to ask your driver!